null

 Originally from the Rhône Valley (and also called Petite Sirah in America), Durif is intense in colour and flavour.

 Deep crimson with a distinct inkiness, it’s packed with flavours of plum, blueberry and blackberry with overtones of dark chocolate and spicy notes of black pepper.
-It’s the perfect partner for slow cooked lamb and wholesome pastas like bolognaise or lasagna.
+It’s the perfect partner for slow cooked lamb and wholesome pastas like bolognese or lasagna.

 A Growers Touch Durif is made from 100 per cent Durif and spent a short amount of time on oak giving it a hint of vanilla on the nose.